EugenMayer/docker-image-atlassian-confluence/README.md

 ```

 After starting the stack, just access your confluence instance once `http://localhost` and wait for about 1 minute.
-The confluence database is setup with all the bits and pieces.
-Then you just select which type of profile ( blank db or example )
+The confluence database is set up with all the bits and pieces.
+Then you just select which type of profile ( blank DB or example )
 and create your admin account - that's it!